Hi, I’m Greta

-I am a British journalist turned writing coach and the author of Heart, Sass & Soul: Journal Your Way to Inspiration and Happiness (Mango, April 2019) and Just Write It!
-(McGraw-Hill, 2013).
-I train, coach and mentor writers through my books, online courses and in-person events.
+I am a London-based magazine journalist turned creative pilgrim, turned writing coach, teacher and speaker with over 10 years of experience working with individuals and companies.
+I’m the author of two books – Heart, Sass & Soul: Journal Your Way to Inspiration and Happiness (Mango, April 2019) and Just Write It!
+How to Develop Top-Class University Writing Skills (McGraw-Hill, 2013).
+I’m an INFP on the Myers-Briggs scale (an outgoing introvert and highly sensitive person).
+I train, coach and mentor writers through my books, articles, online programmes and retreats.

 In 2006, after a four-year ‘creative pilgrimage’, I started working as a personal English tutor.
 I soon found that my creative methods helped students to quickly go from C grades to A grades.
 Through this work, I also discovered a talent for helping people overcome the blocks, fears and shame that stops them from fully expressing themselves.
 After a few years, I moved into business writing training, creating and delivering writing workshops for multi-billion-pound companies and international business organisations.

 Today, my work is focused on writing for creative self-expression.
-Through talks, workshops, retreats and online programmes, I teach real-world writing techniques and inspire others to live rich, creative lives.
+Through my books, retreats and online programmes, I teach practical, innovative writing techniques and inspire others to live rich, creative lives.

 I have a background in psychology, performance arts and journalism

 I represented Great Britain in the 2003 Model of the Universe contest.
 I am trained in speaking, professional acting, improvisation and performance poetry.
 I have performed at The Nordic Black Theatre, guided writing workshop groups around Addis Ababa, been the host of a global careers conference and have chaired publishing industry panel discussions.
 I have spoken about writing, creativity and self-expression in a variety of international auditoriums and workshop rooms.
-I also held the post of visiting lecturer in business writing at City University, London.
+I also held the post of visiting lecturer in business writing at University of London, City.

 I have a BSc in Psychology (University of Warwick, 1999).
 I am a certified life coach, a trained lifelong learning teacher and hold a specialist certificate in lyric writing from Berklee College of Music.
 I live in South West London with my husband and our daughter.